 The Pattern

-Note: This scarf is worked in Tunisian Simple Stitch (TSS) alternating rows with two different colors.
+Note: This scarf is worked in Tunisian Simple Stitch (TSS), alternating rows with two different colors.
 Row instructions are for the Forward Passes (FwP).
 Work a standard Return Pass (RetP) after each Forward Pass.
 You will keep both colors attached as you work

 Foundation Row (Color A)